usf-cs212-spring2019/usf-cs212-spring2019.github.io/guides/exam-1.md

 ## Exam Retake

 You will have an opportunity to retake the entire exam during the next class period.
-The retake format is the same as before, except that the Lockdown Browser will not be used on the retake.
+The retake format is the same as before, ~~except that the Lockdown Browser will not be used on the retake~~.
 However, you are expected to adhere to the same rules (e.g. only access allowed websites).

 In addition to the allowed websites, you can also consult the instructor for hints if you do not know how to fix an answer.
 The instructor will also go through hints for difficult questions on the board during the retake process.
 You will also have access to the answers on your original attempt, but the order of questions may not be the same!